 Venous Insufficiency Ulcers

-- May only have mild pain unless infected
+- Usually mild pain unless infected or complicated with arterial insufficiency.

 Incidence